 Results:

-• Improved patient satisfaction scores due to shorter wait times.
+• Improved patient satisfaction score due to reduced waiting time.

 Improving Data Accessibility in a Teaching Hospital

-A teaching hospital with a high patient volume found it challenging to manage patient records across departments.
-Data inconsistencies often delayed critical decisions.
-By integrating an IPD solution with their existing EHR system, they centralized patient data and improved accessibility.
+A teaching hospital with thousands of patients faces major challenges when maintaining patient records crossing departments.
+Data inconsistencies would often impede quick decision-making.
+By integrating the IPD solution with their existing EHR, they centralized the patient data and enhanced accessibility.

 Results:

-• Centralized database eliminated redundancies in patient records.
+• The centralized database eliminated redundancy in patient records.

-• Doctors reported a 20% reduction in time spent searching for patient information.
+• Doctors reported a 20% decrease in time searching for patient information.

-• Faster decision-making improved patient outcomes, particularly in critical care units.
+• Faster decision-making improved patient outcomes, especially in cases involving critical care units.

 Reducing Errors in a Children’s Hospital